Updated 27th September, 2022

 Tip 1 – Learn to recognise families of multiple-choice questions.

 Paper 1 multiple-choice questions cover the whole syllabus.
-However, they tend to fall into broad categories that become recognisable the more you practice.
+However, they tend to fall into broad categories that become recognisable the more you practise.

 When you have done quite a few you will recognise families of questions that are the same questions subtly rephrased.